Kong/docs.konghq.com/app/enterprise/1.3-x/brain-immunity/install-configure.md

 The information you need to run the Collector App, Brain and Immunity is included in the docker-compose files.
 The steps in this section will start several Docker containers, including a collector, a worker, and a scheduler.

 Kong provides a private Docker image that is used by the compose files.
-This image is distributed by Bintray, and the following is required for access:
+This image is distributed by Docker Hub, and the following is required:
-* Your Bintray User ID
-* Your Bintray API key
 * A server where you want to run Brain and Immunity with Docker installed

-Your Bintray credentials are provided to you with your purchase of Kong Enterprise.
-If you do not have these credentials, contact **Kong Support**.

 1. SSH/PuTTY into your running instance where you want to install Brain and Immunity.